 "Earthen Rainbow: Working with Wild Clay Terra Sigillata at Midrange" is an article I wrote describing the experience of learning to notice clay, reconnecting with the land, and how it's inspired my studio practice.
 It's also a technical guide for other clay artists.
 I turned the article into a zine to share my experiments and explorations collecting and using wild clay to decorate my pottery and as a way to encourage others to dabble with free, local materials in an accessible way.
 I share process, recipes and insights, letting you into my studio practice.
 Lots of photos of clay samples, test tiles, as well as finished pieces utilizing this technique.
-The zine is available in print or digital (including a printer spread file so that you can print your own zine.)
+The zine is available in print or digital (including a printer spread file so that you can print your own.)

 Excerpt: